 Your satisfaction and goodwill are important to your dealer and Chevrolet/Geo.
-Normally, any problems with the sales transaction or the operation of your vehicle will be resolved by your dealer's Sales or Service Departments.
+Normally, any concern with the sales transaction or the operation of your vehicle will be resolved by your dealer's Sales or Service Departments.
 Sometimes, however, despite the best intentions of all concerned, misunderstandings can occur.
 If your concern has not been resolved to your satisfaction, the following steps should be taken:

-STEP ONE - Discuss your problem with a member of dealership management.
-Complaints can often be quickly resolved at that level.
+STEP ONE: Discuss your concern with a member of dealership management.
+Normally, concerns can be quickly resolved at that level.
 If the matter has already been reviewed with the Sales, Service, or Parts Manager, contact the owner of the dealership or the General Manager.

-step two- If after contacting a member of Dealership Management, it appears your problem cannot be resolved by the dealership without further help, contact the Chevrolet/Geo Customer Assistance Center by calling 1-800-222-1020.
+STEP TWO: If after contacting a member of dealership management, it appears your concern cannot be resolved by the dealership without further help, contact the Chevrolet/Geo Customer Assistance Center by calling 1-800-222-1020.
 In Canada, contact GM of Canada Customer Assistance Center in Oshawa by calling 1-800-263-3777 (English) or 1-800-263-7854 (French).

-In Mexico, call 254-17-86.
+In Mexico, call (525) 254-3777.
 In Puerto Rico or U.S. Virgin Islands, call 1-809-763-1315.
-In all other overseas locations, contact GM International Export Sales in Canada by calling 1-416-644-4112.
+In all other overseas locations, contact GM North American Export Sales in Canada by calling 1-905-644-4112.